B128852030/Professional-Portfolio/README.md

-# Brandon Griffith – Professional Portfolio & Letters of Recommendation
+Brandon Griffith – Professional Portfolio

-Welcome to my **Professional Portfolio and Letters of Recommendation** repository.
+Welcome to my Professional Portfolio repository.
 This repository showcases my academic achievements, professional experience, technical projects, and letters of recommendation to provide a comprehensive overview of my skills and capabilities in cybersecurity, technology, and operations management.

 ---